user-ina/Cyclistic-Case-Study/README.md

 At this point, we have enough to work with in order to move on the next phase of the data analysis process, share.
 Let's move on, but know that we can always come back to write and run more queries if needed.

 # Share
-Since we have saved results of our query into an Excel workbook, let's use Tableau to visualize our data.
+Since we have saved the results of our query into an Excel workbook, let's use Tableau to visualize our data.
 Tableau is a great data visualization tool that allows users to create all sorts of charts into worksheets and dashboards.
 A dashboard allows users to get a holistic view of all data on one screen.

 We start by importing our excel workbook as the data source in Tableau.
 Upon validating the data types for each table, we notice that the average ride length is set as a string.
 Tableau does not have a "time" data type, but only a date & time format.
 As we are not able to properly work with time durations in Tableau, we revisited our Excel workbook.
 For each dataset that includes a time duration (tabs avg_ride_length, avg_ride_lenght2, month & ride length), we reformatted the value into a new column called "avg_ride_length_new".
 In order to reformat the values to a data type that would work in Tableau, we manually validated that all values were under 1 hour and eliminated the leading 0's and colon, which represented hours.
 We also replaced the decimal point to separate the minutes and seconds.